WAEC launches interactive platform for candidates - Nigeria Today

 “We are pleased to announce a new electronic information sharing and dissemination platform, called Candidates Interactive System or WAECkonnect.

-“This is to enable the council to communicate effectively with candidates during its examinations.
+“This is to enable the council communicate effectively with candidates during its examinations.

 Ojijeogu stated that the platform would enable the council in Nigeria to disseminate information to the public effectively.